emptylight370/siyuan-vscodelite-edit/README.md

 - v2.3.7
   - Fix graph view background with background plugin adaption switch on
   - Improve the style of snippet: CodeBlock show action buttons when hover
-- v2.3.6
-  - Fix the issue of bazaar tab color in bright mode
-  - Add mouse hover style for other division line

 # Special fitness